SiddharthHareendran/Dog-Breed-Classification---Computer-Vision---Kaggle-Competition/README.md

-# Image Detection - Computer Vision
+# Dog Breed Classification - Computer Vision

 # About This Project
 This project was implemented for final project submission for Buan 6V99 - Special Topics in Business Analytics - Deep Learning by myself, Varun Banda and Swetha ponugoti.<br/>